saitohirga/WSJT-X/README.md

 git checkout upstream
 rm -r *
 # use the bcp tool to populate with the new Boost libraries
+# use git add to stage any new files and directories
 git commit -a -m "Updated Boost v1.63 libraries including ..." git tag boost_1_63 git push origin